zixiancai/cse15l-lab-reports/lab-report-3-week-5.md

 ![image](https://user-images.githubusercontent.com/86514102/201461627-e964ce2c-84a9-4e20-a0d0-5feabe1e3c14.png)

 Sometimes cases can completely change the output.
-By using -i, we can actually confirm that our command works as intended
+By using -i, we can actually confirm that our command works as intended.
+The default command of "grep" doesn't do this, making this quite important when doing multiple searches through various documents.

-Last example of -i:
+Third example of -i:

 ```grep "america" 911report/chapter-13.1.txt```
 ```grep -i "america" 911report/chapter-13.1.txt```